-On the list of challenging, difficult, even awkward things for Catholics to discuss (and there’s quite a few things on that list) has to be when parishioners learn that a priest has decided to leave the priesthood.
+On the list of challenging, difficult, even awkward things for Catholics to discuss (and there’s quite a few things on that list) one has to be when parishioners learn that a priest has decided to leave the priesthood.
 It’s something that can be shocking, and saddening for people - both parishioners and priests alike.
 People describe it as this weird mixture of emotions that would often be associated with a death or a divorce – while at the same time the parishioners want the man to be happy and at peace.
-It’s confusing.
-What makes it so shocking is that after anywhere from 4-7 years of prayer, study, talking, discussions, and formation people assume that a man would be reasonably sure of who they are, what they are called to when they are finally ordained.
+It’s a confusing experience.
+What makes it so shocking for many is that after anywhere from 4-7 years of prayer, study, talking, discussions, and formation people assume that a man would be reasonably sure of who they are, what they are called to when they are finally ordained.
 And there’s some truth to that.
 It’s not like it’s a surprise on ordination day to find out that priests make promises that include obedience and chastity.

 The beautiful thing we learn in this Gospel is that as soon as Peter does cry out with those very words, he comes to find that Jesus hasn’t gone anywhere... in fact he hasn’t stopped looking at Him.
 Jesus respects that first gift given to us – our free will – so much that even when he knows what’s better for us, He is not going to violate that without our invitation.